Tag Trends - Anomalies

 (Peak Height - long term avg.)/long term avg.

-Ranking the output of these algorithms, we present the tags that have the largest recent increase in trend as well as the tallest recent peak, both relative to previous average behavior.
+Ranking the output of these algorithms, we present the tags with the largest recent increase in trend and the tallest recent peak, both relative to previous average behavior.

 What do I do with Anomalies Tags?